 Youth, ADHD, self-defence, drugs.

 TR had ADHD and complex difficulties.
-He was accused of murder and attempted murder of two cousins who had arranged with TR to meet them in order for them to rob TR of the drugs that they had ordered.
+He was accused of murder and attempted murder of two cousins who had arranged with TR to meet them for them to rob TR of the drugs that they had ordered.
 One of the two produced a stun gun.
 TR produced a home made knife that he had concealed and stabbed both youths numerous times causing life threatening injuries to one and death to the other.
-Defence was self defence.
+Defence was self-defence.
 TR was able to give evidence with the assistance of an intermediary.
 He was acquitted of murder and convicted of section 18 on the second youth.

 R v Craig Keogh Birmingham Crown Court 2018